-1834 in the psychic sense; see clairvoyant (adj.).
+1834 in the psychic sense, "person supposed to possess powers of clairvoyance;" see clairvoyant (adj.).
 Earlier it was used in the sense "clear-sighted person" (1794).
-Fem. form was Clairvoyante.
+Fem. form is Clairvoyante.

 Web design and development by MaoningTech.